 Step 4 Signature and Contact Information An adult household member must sign the form.
 If you do not want your information to be shared with Minnesota Health Care Programs, check the “Don’t share” box in Step 4.

 - Child Income.
-If any children in the household have regular income, such as SSI or part-time jobs, list the total amount of regular incomes received by all children, and check the box for the freq1uency: weekly, bi-weekly, twice a month, or monthly.
+If any children in the household have a regular income, such as SSI or part-time jobs, list the total amount of regular incomes received by all children, and check the box for the frequency: weekly, bi-weekly, twice a month, or monthly.
 Do not include occasional earnings like babysitting or lawn mowing.